-Residential architectural resources from this period were prevalent in the area covered by this Phase 1 Survey. structures have been identified, representing three stylistic movements - National Folk, the Romantic Revivals and Victorian.
+Residential architectural resources from this period were prevalent in the area covered by the Phase 1 Survey.
+48 structures have been identified, representing four stylistic movements - National Folk, the Romantic Revivals, Victorian and Eclectic.
 No cohesive districts were found, although there are small scattered clusters of buildings from each movement.
 The National Folk houses are of three basic types - the gable-front-and-wing plan, the I house plan and the small pyramidal-roof type.
 As the gable-front-and-wing-plan's name suggests a front facing gable was compounded by the intersection of a gabled wing.
-Common features are porches at the L made by the intersection of the 2 wings, uniform roof ridges (rather than stepped), one room depth to each wing, balloon-frame construction and consistant (rather than varied) clapboard wall surfaces.
-The area of this Phase 1 Survey produced 12 examples.
+Common features are porches at the L made by the intersection of the 2 wings, uniform roof ridges (rather than stepped), one room depth to each wing, balloon-frame construction, consistant (rather than varied) clapboard wall surfaces and gables accented with returns or pediments, referring to the Greek Revival.
+The area of the Phase 1 produced 12 examples.
 316 W. Jefferson and 225 W. Jefferson are examples of 1 story homes of this type.
 218 N. Clay and 243 E. Argonne are examples of 1 1/2 story homes of this type.
-243 E. Argonne also features Victorian aspirations.
-418 N. Taylor and 125 E. Adams are examples of 2 story homes of this type, and 231 W. Jefferson is the only example of a 2 1/2 story home of this type.
-10 I houses were found in the area of this Phase 1 Survey.
-For the most part these buildings had low side gables, consistant with suburban/rural I houses of the time.
-They also featured balloon-frame construction, symmetrical facades, secondary centered wall gables on the facade and open-frame facade porches.
-Those not recovered featured consistant (rather than varied) clapboard wall surfaces.
+243 E. Argonne also features Victorian aspira-tions.
+418 N. Taylor and 125 E. Adams are examples of 2 story homes of this type, 10 I houses were found in the area of the Phase 1 Survey.
+For the most part these buildings had low side gables, consistent with suburban/rural I houses of the time.
+They also featured balloon-frame construction, symmetrical facades, secondary centered wall gables on the facade and open frame facade porches.
+Those not recovered featured consistent (rather that varied) clapboard wall surfaces.
 Both 1 1/2 and 2 story structures were seen.
-The following are fine representative examples: 406 N. Taylor, 410 N. Taylor, 439 W. Argonne, 328 W. Jefferson, 234 W. Jefferson.
+The following are fine representa-tive examples: 406 N. Taylor, 410 N. Taylor, 439 W. Argonne, 328 W. Jefferson, 234 W. Jefferson.
 5 houses were found of the small pyramidal-roof type.
-These were 1 story frame buildings with facade entry porches, secondary wall gables on the facade, and clapboard siding.
+These were 1 story frame buildings with facade entry porches, secondary wall gables on the facade, the clapboard siding.
 Three examples include: 161 W. Jefferson, 427 W. Argonne and 126 E. Washington.
 126 E. Washington is a designated Local Landmark.
-This Phase 1 Survey identified 15 Victorian Queen These were large homes of 2 1/2 stories, Anne houses. featuring frame construction, asymmetrical facades, complex rooflines often with dominant front gables, projecting bays, cut-away bays, facade porches which emphasize the entry and varied wall textures often emphasizing the different levels of the building.
+The Phase 1 Survey identified 15 Victorian Queen Anne houses.
+These were large homes of 2 1/2 stories, featuring frame construction, asymmetrical facades, complex rooflines often with dominant front gables, projecting bays, cut-away bays, facade porches which emphasize the entry and varied wall texture often emphasizing the different levels of the building.
 Fine representative examples include: 220 W. Washington, 211 E. Jefferson, 218 E. Adams, 201 N. Taylor, 430 W. Argonne, 123 N. Harrison, 124 N. Taylor and 212 E. Jefferson.
-Examples of the Revivals were fewer - 6 There were 4 Colonial Revivals.
+Examples of the Revival's were fewer - 6 in all.
+There were 4 Colonial Revivals.
 Representational examples include 231 E. Argonne and the more modest 226 E. Argonne.
 237 W. Jefferson was of the Dutch Colonial Revival style.
 321 N. Harrison is a nice example of the Italian Renaissance style.
 All of these revival style homes are of frame construction, featuring the characteristics of the individual style revived.
-The residential architecture pretty much represented the rural atmosphere of Kirkwood.
-Many of the houses had barns to house the livestock. lots were relatively large, and fruit and vegetable bearing gardens were a mainstay.
-There had been a building boom in the 1880's and 1890's.
-Many of these property owners had enough money to support their families comfortably, as well as servants and hired hands to take care of the home and grounds.